MPhuongLe/blog.hocnoi/_posts/2025-10-18-Herbs-In-Vietnam.md

 But this street vendor has an *excellent* choice of herbs for her Bánh xèo: she used **lá mơ** and **lá lốt**.
 They are both very familiar to me - and to most Vietnamese - but we never eat them with Bánh xèo.
 I realized that the reason they stood out is their *unique aroma and taste*.
 They bring something new and unexpected to the familiar flavor of the dish.

 Inspired by lá mơ and lá lốt, I decided to write this blog to introduce some typical herbs used in Vietnamese cuisine.
-We people use *a lot* of herbs - too many for most young people to remember! :) But they are an indispensable part and add greatly to the soul of our cuisine.
+We use *a lot* of herbs - too many for most young people to remember! :) But they are an indispensable part and add greatly to the soul of our cuisine.

 The order below is simply by my personal preference, not on popularity.